enqueuezero/site/content/wsgi.md

 ### Web Server

-The web server is a server application that listen on a socket binding `host:port`.
+The web server is a server application that listens on a socket binding `host:port`.
 Once an HTTP request lands on the socket, the web server calls function `app(environ, start_response)`.

-* The `app` is registered by application before running the web server.
+* The `app` is registered by the application before running the web server.
-* The `environ` dict wraps raw HTTP requests, including methods, url, query string, body, etc.
+* The `environ` dict wraps raw HTTP requests, including methods, URL, query string, body, etc.
 * The `start_response` callable accepts two parameter: `status_code` and `response_headers`.

 ### Response Iterable

 The iterable as the response makes WSGI available for both streaming response and non-streaming response.
 The string, list, or any Python iterable object can be used as responses.

-Below is the pseudo code of how web server transforms and sends iterable to client:
+Below is the pseudo code of how web server transforms and sends iterable to the client:

 ```python
 # server side code